-Vulvar vestibulitis is a type of vulvodynia, or pain around the vulva – the sex organs outside a woman’s body.
+Vulvar vestibulitis, also known as VVS, is a type of vulvodynia, or pain around the vulva -- the sex organs outside a woman’s body.
 The pain is in your vestibule, the part of your vulva around the opening of your vagina.
 It can cause redness and irritation of the skin and pain in the glands inside the skin.
 This condition is also called “vestibulodynia” or “localized provoked vulvodynia.”

-They can be different for every woman.
-They may be mild and annoying, or severe enough to interfere with your life.
+Symptoms can be different for every woman.
+They may be mild or serious enough to interfere with your life.
 Symptoms can be constant, or they can come and go.
 They include:

 - Pain from pressure (sitting, biking, working out, tight clothes, touch)